Skip to Main Content

 Step 1: Please Note: Searching with CINAHL Subject Headings will remove any limits you have placed on your search, and you can reapply them after you search.

-Step 2: Click "CINAHL Subject Headings" at the top of the page, as illustrated below.
+Step 2: Select the "CINAHL Headings" option below the search boxes, as illustrated below.

-Step 5: Select the desired subject heading by checking the box next to it.
+Step 6: Select the desired subject heading by selecting the box to the left.
 This will also display the subheadings associated with the subject heading.